liauzhengwei/Valorant-Best-Crosshair-Color/README.md

    - Possible solution: Capture enough screenshots of each map and use it to determine the average color of the map and then combine with the average color from the steps above before finding the complementary color
    - The same above steps cannot be performed on map textures as they are all coloured red and black
 3. Instead of performing the above steps for all Valorant Agents, they should only be performed on the five agents picked by the opponent in each game
-   - Possible Solution: Using the average colors already found from the Python file, find the complementary color for every possible combination of 5 Valorant Agents picked by the opponent
+   - Possible Solution: Using the average colors already found from the Python file, find the complementary color for every possible combination of 5 Valorant Agents picked by the opponent.
+Create some ui to select the five opponent agents which outputs the complementary average color.